digiltd/oh-rtd-test/DSC-Alarm-Binding.md

 ```

-The DSCAlarmDeviceType indicates one of three device types of the DSC Alarm System.
+The DSCAlarmDeviceType indicates one of four device types of the DSC Alarm System.
 They consist of the following:

 <table>
     <tr><td><b>DSC Alarm Device Type</b></td><td><b>Description</b></td></tr>